cscart/docs/en/designer_guide/templates.rst

 Templator
 *********

-Cs-cart uses the **Smarty 3** template engine.
+CS-Cart uses the **Smarty 4** template engine.
 It allows to separate presentation and application code.
-More information about how it works you can read at the `http://www.smarty.net/ <http://www.smarty.net/>`_ site.
+You can find out more info about how it works `https://www.smarty.net/ <https://www.smarty.net/>`_.

-`This <http://www.smarty.net/docs/en/smarty.for.designers.tpl>`_ chapter will be particulary interesting for the developers.
+`This chapter <https://www.smarty.net/docs/en/smarty.for.designers.tpl>`_ will be particulary interesting for the developers.
 There you will find out what constructions can be used in templates.

 Templates structure
 *******************